alinz/react-native-webview-bridge/README.md

 #### onBridgeMessage
 this is a prop that needs to be a function. it will be called once a message is received from webview.
 The type of received message is also in string.

+#### allowFileAccessFromFileURLs (Android only)
+this is a prop that allows locally loaded pages via file:// to access other file:// resources.
+Pass-thru to corresponding [setting](https://developer.android.com/reference/android/webkit/WebSettings.html#setAllowFileAccessFromFileURLs(boolean)) in WebView.
+Default is `false` for Android 4.1 and above.

+#### allowUniversalAccessFromFileURLs (Android only)
+this is a prop that allows locally loaded pages via file:// to access resources in any origin.
+Pass-thru to corresponding [setting](https://developer.android.com/reference/android/webkit/WebSettings.html#setAllowUniversalAccessFromFileURLs(boolean)) in WebView.
+Default is `false` for Android 4.1 and above.

 ## Bridge Script